harshit-m-1/Coin-Game/README.md

 Make sure to run clients in **separate terminals**.

 ## AI Disclosure
-Used ChatGPT to make this readme more readable
+Used ChatGPT to make this readme more readable.